AndreasMoerch/recipes/README.md

 # Recipe - A React App for GitHub Pages

-Simple React Hello World app deployed to GitHub Pages.
+A list of recipies we use ourselves.
+A simple react app deployed to GitHub pages - can be found live at: [https://andreasmoerch.github.io/recipes/](https://andreasmoerch.github.io/recipes/).

 *A small app created for learning, chatting with GitHub Copilot, and creating something useful.*